 To begin the circuit, perform dumbbell shoulder presses to engage the entire shoulder complex with slightly more focus on the front deltoids.
 Select a weight in which you will fail between 12-15 repetitions.

-With a slightly wider than shoulder-width overhand grip, pull the dumbbells up and infront of the bottom to approximately chest-height.
+With a slightly wider than shoulder-width overhand grip, pull the dumbbells up and in front of the bottom to approximately chest-height.
 Select a weight in which you will fail between 12-15 repetitions.

 The dumbbell rear delt fly will isolate the rear and side deltoids.
-Standing straight, with legs shoulder-width apart.
-Lean forward at the waist.
+Standing straight, with legs shoulder-width apart, lean forward at the waist.
 Keep your back straight, allow the dumbbells to hang under your chest.
 Angle wrists so that your pinky fingers are slightly higher than your thumbs.
 Slowly raise arms straight up to the sides.
 Select a weight in which you fail at 15 repetitions.